Willie Simmons (American football): Prairie View A&M

 On December 16, 2014, Simmons was named head coach at Prairie View A&M. In 2015, despite no spring practice due to APR sanctions, the Panthers finished 8–2 (8–1 SWAC), with the nation’s top-scoring offense (44.9 points per game).
 Simmons achieved three consecutive winning seasons (7–4 in 2016, 6–5 in 2017), a feat accomplished only once in the prior 50 years at PVAMU.

 Florida A&M

 On December 12, 2017, Simmons became head coach at Florida A&M, ending a seven-year losing streak with a 6–5 record in 2018.
 In 2019, FAMU finished 9–2, with quarterback Ryan Stanley named MEAC Offensive Player of the Year.
 After opting out of 2020 due to COVID-19, FAMU joined the SWAC in 2021, finishing 9–3 and making the FCS playoffs, led by Buck Buchanan Award winner Isaiah Land and All-American safety Markquese Bell.
 In 2023, Simmons led FAMU to a 12–1 record, winning the SWAC championship, black college national championship, and the Celebration Bowl, earning SWAC Coach of the Year and AFCA Region 3 Coach of the Year honors.

 Duke

-In 2024, Simmons served as running backs coach at Duke, contributing to a 9–3 season.
+In January 2024, Simmons joined the Duke staff under head coach Manny Diaz as the running backs coach.
+This move followed his resignation as head coach at Florida A&M after leading the program to a 12–1 season and the HBCU national championship in 2023.
+The position at Duke, an Atlantic Coast Conference (ACC) program, provided Simmons with his first FBS assistant coaching role in over a decade and exposure to the Power Four level.

+During the 2024 season, Simmons mentored running back Star Thomas, who ranked among the top rushers in the ACC with 528 yards and four touchdowns.
+The Blue Devils achieved a 9–3 regular-season record (5–3 in ACC play), marking a strong first year for Diaz and the program's fourth nine-win season since 1941.

 FIU

-On December 10, 2024, Simmons was named head coach at FIU.
+On December 7, 2024, Florida International University announced the hiring of Simmons as its seventh head football coach, replacing Mike MacIntyre after three consecutive 4–8 seasons.
+Simmons received a four-year contract.
+FIU athletic director Scott Carr described Simmons as a "proven winner" who had never experienced a losing season in eight prior years as a head coach.
+Simmons became the first permanent African American head football coach in FIU history.

+In his debut season at FIU, Simmons engineered a significant turnaround for the Panthers.
+The team finished the regular season with a 7–5 record and a 5–3 mark in Conference USA play, marking FIU's first winning season since 2018 and its first bowl appearance since 2019.

+FIU accepted an invitation to the SERVPRO First Responder Bowl, falling 57–20 to UTSA and finishing 7–6 overall.

+Simmons received a contract extension shortly after the regular season and became only the second coach in program history (alongside Butch Davis) to achieve a winning record in his debut season.